 What Every Logging Worker Supervisor Should Know

-These are the skills Logging Worker Supervisors say are the most useful in their careers:
+When polled, Logging Worker Supervisors say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.